tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/update-index.md

   - "zh-tw"
 ---
 # Update Index (Azure Search Service REST API)
-  You can update an existing index within Azure Search to change its schema, including adding new fields, modifying CORS options, and adding or changing scoring profiles (see [Add scoring profiles to a search index &#40;Azure Search Service REST API&#41;](add-scoring-profiles-to-a-search-index.md) for more information).
+  You can update an existing index within Azure Search to change its schema, including adding new fields, changing certain field attributes, modifying CORS options, and adding or changing scoring profiles (see [Add scoring profiles to a search index &#40;Azure Search Service REST API&#41;](add-scoring-profiles-to-a-search-index.md) for more information).
 You can specify the name of the index to update on the request URI.

 ```
 PUT https://[search service name].search.windows.net/indexes/[index name]?api-version=[api-version]